envato/event_sourcery/docs/core-concepts.md

 ## Typical Flow of State in an Event Sourcery Application

-Below we see the typical flow of state in an Event Sourcery application.
+Below we see the typical flow of state in an Event Sourcery application (arrows indicate data flow).
 Note that steps 1 and 2 are not synchronous.
 This means Event Sourcery applications need to embrace [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).

 ```

        1. Issue Command   │      2.
 Update Projection     │        3.
 Issue Query

                           │                               │
-               │                                                          │
+               │                                                          ▲
                │          │                               │               │
                │                                                          │
                │          │                               │          F. Handle